 Over the years, the School's research activities expanded and diversified, leading to the formation of new Research Schools in areas such as Earth Sciences, Astronomy, Computer Science, and Engineering.
 Physics at ANU was initially split between the Research School of Physical Sciences and Engineering and the Department of Physics within the former Faculty of Science, with the latter offering undergraduate courses and also heavily involved in research.

 In 2008, the Department of Physics merged with the Research School of Physical Sciencese to form the Research School of Physics and Engineering, uniting all research and teaching in physics under a single administrative unit.
 This merger encouraged increased research collaboration and provided a broader base from which to deliver world-class physics education.

-In August 2019 the Research School of Physics and Engineering was renamed to simply the Research School of Physics.
+In August 2019, the Research School of Physics and Engineering was renamed to simply the Research School of Physics.

-Each year, Founders' Day involves presentations on research and education highlights, informative talks on the School's achievements, presentation of the Physics endowment and School awards to pay homage to Sir Mark Oliphant and the rich and varied history of the School.
+Under the directorship of Professor John Carver, the School established Founders' Day in 1981 as an initiative to unite the community in celebration of the School's achievements.
+Each year, Founders' Day involves presentations on research and education highlights, informative talks on the School's achievements, and the presentation of the Physics endowment and School awards to pay homage to Sir Mark Oliphant and the rich and varied history of the School.

 The School has had an ever shifting makeup of research departments, with some splitting off to form their own schools, while others have been created or merged as research directions changed.
 In 2021 a complete restructure of the School led to the disestablishment of the existing departments, and the creation of five new departments.